osmanatam/100-days-of-code/post-log.md

 ### The Real Call

 I was still pretty nervous.
-But when I did the first real cal, of course it was just fine!
+But when I did the first real call, of course it was just fine!
 No, I didn't woo them with my charisma- but I also didn't insult them either.
 I got the information I needed.
 It was polite.
 And everyone left with their day not any worse.

 ### How I Managed My Feedback Overwhelm